 This forces us to reconsider whether we actually do have an inside view here, for while the statement “she saw two angels” appears at first glance to be transporting the readers inside the head of Mary, it actually is not, for it is not conveying to the readers the visual data being registered in her brain, that is, two men sitting in the tomb.
 Therefore, this statement does not join with the spatial-plane ‘following’ of Mary in leading the readers to have a subjective experience of her.

 In fact, the effect of this statement on the informational plane of point of view actually works against that end result.
-As seen in the Oct 25/12 post, a convergence between the information database of the readers and the information database of a character contributes toward the readers having a subjective experience of the character, whereas a divergence between the databases of readers and character leads to an objective experience.
+As seen in Who Knew What When, a convergence between the information database of the readers and the information database of a character contributes toward the readers having a subjective experience of the character, whereas a divergence between the databases of readers and character leads to an objective experience.
 In our passage, the fact that there are two angels sitting before Mary is a part of the readers’ information database, but not a part of Mary’s database, and this divergence of databases works to prevent the readers from having a subjective experience of Mary.

 Verse 14 reports that when Mary turned away from the tomb, she “saw Jesus standing there.”
 Here, we have a parallel situation to what we just saw in the preceding verse; just as Mary is reported there as seeing two angels when she thought she was simply seeing two men, Mary is reported here as seeing Jesus when she thought she was simply seeing a gardener, as verse 15 goes on to say.
 Therefore, again, we do not have an inside view leading the readers to have a subjective experience of Mary.
 Further, since the readers’ information database contains the fact it is Jesus standing there, but Mary’s database does not, means we again have a divergence of databases, which also hinders the readers having a subjective experience of this character.